 The wing gloves had a leading-edge sweep of 69 degrees, while the wings could be set manually to 16 degrees for takeoff and landing; 35 degrees for high-speed cruise; 45 degrees for combat maneuvering; and 69 degrees for supersonic dash.
 The wings had zero degrees incidence and an anhedral droop of 4.5 degrees, with each wing featuring a full-span leading-edge slat in four sections; a two-section spoiler / airbrake on top; and three-section rear flaps.
 There were no ailerons, with roll control handled by the tailplanes -- they could pivot in opposite directions to perform rolls and were called "stabilators".
 The tailfin had a noticeable "kink" on the upper leading edge, which was introduced after early production demonstrated the need for a tailfin with greater area.
 There was an intake in the lower leading edge of the tailfin to provide cooling airflow to the aircraft electrical power generation system.

 * Built-in armament consisted of a Gryazev-Shipunov GSh-6-23 six-barreled 23-millimeter Gatling-type cannon in a fairing under the right side of a fuselage.
-There was a similar fairing on the left side of the fuselage, giving the appearance of a fit of two cannon, but the left fairing was for 500 rounds of ammunition to feed the cannon; the ammunition fairing also featured a gun camera in the nose.
-The cannon had a cyclic rate of fire of 9,000 rounds per minute and was boresighted to fire 2 degrees below the flight axis of the aircraft.
+There was a similar fairing on the left side of the fuselage, giving the appearance of a fit of two cannon, but the left fairing was for an ammunition store containing 500 rounds to feed the cannon; the ammunition fairing also featured a gun camera in the nose.
+The cannon had a cyclic rate of fire of 9,000 rounds per minute, and was boresighted to fire 2 degrees below the flight axis of the aircraft.

 The Su-24 Fencer-C had eight stores attachments: one on each outer wing that pivoted along with the wing swing; one on each wing glove; and four under the fuselage.
 The fuselage pylons included two pylons side-by-side between the main gear assemblies, and two pylons on the centerline, one between the cannon fairings and one just behind it, forward of the main gear assemblies.
 Total external load was up to 8,000 kilograms (17,640 pounds), with stores including: